elidoran/endeo/README.md

 4    | 168       |    239     |    59%     | endeo special object with only basic spec (keys)
 5    | 163       |    244     |    60%     | endeo special with some defaults (key4, key14)
 6    | 156       |    251     |    62%     | endeo special with 'day' type and select for key9

+Explanation:

+* The first big gain is from using less bytes to encode smaller ints
+* The next big gain is from replacing strings with ID's
+* Then a small gain from avoiding encoding all the main keys a few others (see below)
+* Then a 1% gain by using defaults for "key4" and "key14"
+* then a 2% gain by using custom type for the Date and a "select" for "key9"

 #### Strings Replaced